History of Cosmetics

 A Brief History of Cosmetics in Roman Times

-A Roman's worldly ways of the flesh had always been emphasized with natural reason, and carefully recorded throughout History.
-Vanity was an easy trap that had been filled with people having tendencies of "naÃ®ve flesh weaknesses," and this rang true to the majority of Roman simpletons.
+A Roman's worldly ways of the flesh had always been emphasized with natural reason, and carefully recorded throughout history.
+Vanity was an easy trap that had been filled with people having tendencies of "naïve flesh weaknesses," and this rang true to the majority of Roman simpletons.
 The care of the skin and that of a well groomed body was not a chore, but instead a thin coat of obsession.
-Roman's kept up with the Joneses; monitored by that strong drive called "Vanity."
+Romans kept up with the Joneses, monitored by that strong drive called "vanity."

 Ancient Cosmetic Basics

-On the Subject of Cosmetics
+On the subject of (ancient) cosmetics

 The Art of Ancient Cosmetics

-These masks could also be produced using vegetarian based ingredients; lentils, honey, barley, lupine (any of a number of leguminous plants which bear tall clusters of flowers), or fennel.
-These could be added to an essence of rose or myrrhâ€”or be obtained from organic sources such as; frail deer horns, excrements of kingfisher, mouse or crocodile, placenta, marrow, genitalia, bile, calves urine, cows, bull, or mule.
-These ingredients were blended intoâ€”oils, goose grease, basil juice, oregano seeds, hawthorn, sulphur (phew) honey and vinegar.
+These masks could also be produced using vegetarian based ingredients like lentils, honey, barley, lupine (any of a number of leguminous plants which bear tall clusters of flowers), or fennel.
+These could be added to an essence of rose or myrrh.
+Animal derived bases for cosmetics included frail deer horns, excrements of kingfisher, mouse or crocodile, placenta, marrow, genitalia, bile, calve, horse or mule's urine.
+These ingredients were blended with oils, goose grease, basil juice, oregano seeds, hawthorn, sulphur, honey and vinegar.
 The masks obtained with mule's urine seemed to be efficient only if utilized in the moment that the "Dog Constellation was Rising."

-The essence of rose petals (Rhodium) was produced mainly in the town of Palestrina along the outskirts of Rome.
+The essence of rose petals (rhodium) was produced mainly in the town of Palestrina in the outskirts of Rome.
 Various species of lilies were used too, found in and around Pompeii.
-Myrtle and laurel (Mirtum and Susinum), as well as Melinon were extracted from Quince apples, and Iasminum was extracted from jasmine.
-Egypt supplied Metopuimâ€”and an expensive perfume called Judean Balsam was thus created.
+Myrtle and laurel (mirtum and susinum), were used, as well as melinon which was extracted from quince apples, and Iasminum, which was extracted from jasmine.

 Pliny's Outlook on the Situation